MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/kds/Add-KdsRootKey.md

 ```

 This example generates a new root key and will be usable after 10 hours of creation and adds it to the Microsoft Group KdsSvc.

->[!TIP]
+>[!NOTE]
 >There is a 10 hour waiting period from creation, to allow all DCs to converge with AD replication, before you can create gMSA.
-This >prevents password generation before all DCs in the environment have answered the gMSA request.
+This prevents password generation before all DCs in the environment have answered the gMSA request.

 >[!TIP] For inmediate use please use:
 >```Powershell